Leran10/TEA/README.md

 The pipeline executes in the following sequence:

-1. **Reference Genome Preparation**
+1. **Reference File Requirements**
-   - Download reference genome FASTA and annotation GTF from Gencode (if using predefined genomes)
+   - You must provide your own genome FASTA and annotation GTF files
-   - Use custom genome and GTF files (if configured)
+   - Specify their paths in the config.yaml file

 2. **STAR Indexing**
-   - Create STAR index with the provided reference genome and GTF
+   - Create STAR index with your provided reference genome and GTF

 3. **RNA-seq Alignment with STAR**
    - Align reads with optimized parameters for TE detection: